-It was initially reported by American otolaryngologist Lloyd B Minor in 1998 11 with further data published in 2005 6.
+It was initially reported by American otolaryngologist Lloyd B Minor (fl.
+2022) in 1998 12 with further data published in 2005 6.

 - 1. Williamson RA, Vrabec JT, Coker NJ et-al. Coronal computed tomography prevalence of superior semicircular canal dehiscence.
 Otolaryngol Head Neck Surg.
 2003;129 (5): 481-9.
 Otolaryngol Head Neck Surg (link) - Pubmed citation